Tracy Barrett

 Tracy Barrett is an American author of children’s books and young adult novels.
 She has published twenty-three books for young readers and one for adults.

 Early life and education

 Tracy Barrett was born in Cleveland, Ohio, but grew up just outside New York City, New York.
-She holds degrees from Brown University and the University of California, Berkeley.
+She holds a bachelor's degree in classics-archaeology from Brown University and a master's and PhD in Medieval Italian literature from the University of California, Berkeley.

 Career

 Barrett served as a senior lecturer of Italian language and civilization at Vanderbilt University from 1984 to 2012.

 Barrett is best known for her historical young adult novel, Anna of Byzantium, a fictionalized retelling of the life of Princess Anna Comnena in medieval Byzantium.

 She is also the author of the Sherlock Files series, which follows the adventures of two young descendants of Holmes as they solve his cold cases.